nihonjinrxs/dwdc-january2015/README.md

 - A few examples (via PostgreSQL 9.4 flavored SQL code and demonstration):
   - Some demonstration code that shows how to use the JSON operators and JSON processing functions in PostgreSQL 9.4.
   - An example that pulls weather data from the [OpenWeatherMap API](http://openweathermap.org/api) and processes it into tabular data.
-  - An example that pulls job opening data from the [USAJobs REST API](https://data.usajobs.gov/Rest) and processes it into tabular data.
+  - An example that pulls job opening data from the [DigitalGov Jobs API](http://search.digitalgov.gov/developer/jobs.html) and processes it into tabular data.

 Note that the focus of this talk is on data preprocessing tasks (also called wrangling or munging), and not on analysis tasks.
 The goal of this work is to demonstrate some ways to use PostgreSQL's capabilities in version 9.4 (released December 18, 2014) to process JSON formatted data into tabular datasets amenable to future analysis.